-On June 9, 2016, the Company completed the acquisition of Cameron Gold Operations Ltd. ("Cameron Gold"), a wholly-owned subsidiary of Chalice Gold Mines Limited ("Chalice"), which owns the Cameron Gold Project located in Ontario, in exchange for 32,260,836 common shares of First Mining (the "Cameron Transaction").
-The Cameron Transaction resulted in Cameron Gold Operations Ltd. becoming a wholly-owned subsidiary of First Mining.
-Chalice has retained a one percent net smelter returns ("NSR") royalty over certain mining claims within the Cameron Gold Project which are not encumbered by pre-existing royalties.
+On June 9, 2016, the Company completed the acquisition of Cameron Gold, a wholly-owned subsidiary of Chalice, which owns the Cameron Gold Project located in Ontario, in exchange for 32,260,836 common shares of First Mining (the "Cameron Transaction").
+The Cameron Transaction resulted in Cameron Gold becoming a wholly-owned subsidiary of First Mining.
+Chalice has retained a one percent NSR royalty over certain mining claims within the Cameron Gold Project which are not encumbered by pre-existing royalties.